What does the world want from Joe Biden?

 US Election 2020: What do countries around the world want from Joe Biden?

-In the coming months we will be hearing more about the incoming US administration's foreign policy plans.

-But what are the issues some of America's allies and adversaries are hoping Mr Biden will deal with first?

-We have asked our reporters in six regions around the world about the hopes and expectations for the new US president.
+The BBC World Service speaks to reporters in six regions around the world about the hopes and expectations for Joe Biden's administration.

 - Published